 The refrigerator that came with our new apartment (which is in my parents basement - yes, we live in my parents basement!) was in perfect working condition for being a 20 year old fridge.
 However, it LOOKED like a 20 year old fridge!
 We wanted to freshen up the look of this unit for our renovated space.
 Sure, we could have picked up a new one for around $400, but why?!
 This one was working just fine!

-Our fridge was perfect for a chalk board fridge design.
-Plus, I thought it would be really fun to see Theo coloring on this chalk board one day.
-After a DEEP cleaning, Mike started by framing the fridge out with stained cedar wood.
+Our fridge was perfect for a chalkboard fridge design.
+Plus, I thought it would be really fun to see our son coloring on this chalkboard one day.
+After a DEEP cleaning, my husband started by framing the fridge out with stained cedar wood.
 He didn't screw the wood in quite yet - I first painted it with Krylon Chalk Board paint.
-I applied three coats, even thought I could have gotten away with two.
+I applied three coats, even though I could have gotten away with two.

 Framing the fridge with cedar wood

 After the front of the fridge was painted and framed, I painted the sides white.
 I found a stencil that I liked at the craft store for the side design, which would give a cool aesthetic and would clean up the mottled sides, which was due to the age of this appliance.
 There are tons of stencil designs out there to choose from!
 I used Rust-Oleum Metallic Pearl Mist spray paint with this stencil.
 This spray paint provided the perfect finish for this subtle enhancement.

 The handle that we used is actually a gate handle from Amazon, which had a very affordable price tag.
 It was inexpensive and just what we needed for the look of our fridge.
 True kitchen hardware of this size could have cost us a lot more.
 It's good to know this type of hardware is available if needed though!

 I must say, this refrigerator, along with all of the other basement upgrades, makes the kitchen look like a million bucks!

 AFTER photo of our DIY Chalkboard Fridge and kitchen makeover